The Virgin lifestyle comes to the Big Easy

 - Peruse the most curious shop in the city at Marie Laveau’s House of Voodoo.
 The mystic store on Bourbon Street is 20 minutes away.

 - If you’re looking to do something active, rent a bike and pedal along the Lafitte Greenway.
 It’s a refreshing way to see the rest of the city, and it drops you off on Basin Street, just outside the French Quarter.

-- Grab a drink at the oldest bar in America, Lafitte’s Blacksmith Shop.
+- Grab a drink at, not only the oldest bar in Louisiana, but the oldest bar in America, Lafitte’s Blacksmith Shop.
 It’s a little over a mile away in the French Quarter.

 - Gamble the night away at Harrah’s New Orleans.
 The landmark casino is just a few blocks away and lets you add another sin to your trip.

 Thoughtful design, art and technology combine for the coolest rooms in New Orleans